Pope Benedict VI: Overthrow

 Otto I died soon after Benedict VI's election in 973, and with the accession of Otto II, troubles with the nobility emerged in Germany.
 With the new emperor so distracted, a faction of the Roman nobility opposed to the interference of the Ottonian emperors in Roman affairs, took advantage of the opportunity to move against Benedict VI.
 Led by Crescentius the Elder and Cardinal-Deacon Franco Ferrucci, who had been the preferred candidate of the anti-Ottonian faction, Benedict was taken in June 974, and imprisoned in the Castel Sant'Angelo, at that time a stronghold of the Crescentii.
 Ferrucci was then proclaimed as the new pope, taking the name Boniface VII.

 Hearing of the overthrow of Benedict VI, Otto II sent an imperial representative, Count Sicco, to demand his release.
-Unwilling to step down, Boniface ordered a priest named Stephen to murder Benedict whilst he was in prison, strangling him to death.
+Unwilling to step down, Boniface ordered a priest named Stephen to murder Benedict while he was in prison, strangling him to death.
 Boniface VII is today considered an antipope, with Benedict VII as the legitimate successor of Benedict VI.